Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 	<span class="caption">Old prototype</span>
 </span>

-It took a lot of time and rewrites to make it correct and also feel good.
+Most of the time spent in development was on making this correct and also feel good.

-So far so good, but there's more *geometrials* ahead.
+But that’s not all.
+There are more *geometrials* ahead.

 Due to the nature of the main game mechanic, there can be several solutions to a single puzzle.